Thrive

 Why does early menopause affect fertility?

 Menopause is when you stop having periods and your ovaries no longer release eggs.
-This means that once you’ve gone through the menopause, you’ll be infertile – or no longer able to get pregnant naturally.
+Once you’ve gone through the menopause, you’ll be infertile – or no longer able to get pregnant naturally.

 Early menopause is when you go through the menopause between the ages of 40 and 45.
 If your menopause happens before the age of 40, it’s known as premature menopause (or premature ovarian insufficiency).
 Most people go through the menopause between the ages of 45 and 55.